Soncub/Lab-Submission-8-Week-9-/README.md

 ## SaveEnemyPositions
 A MonoBehavior in the scene which listens for "S" and "L" presses and Saves/Loads data between the TargetManager and a Json File.

+## ScoreSaver
+A PlayerData stores the integer value of the player's score.
+GameData is responsible for saving and loading the data from a given BYTE file.
+The score is called to be saved every time the score is updated, so it is in sync with the actions of the player.
+Follows a standard practice for BinaryFormatting.